 The MB-UPF shall return the allocated ingress tunnel information in the Created PDR IE or Created Traffic Endpoint IE and provide the Low Layer SSM address if requested.

-For an MBS session using unicast transport over N3mb or N19mb, when one or more NG-RAN node(s) and/or PSA UPF(s) provides a downlink GTP-U F-TEID (i.e. IP address and tunnel endpoint identifier) to receive the MBS session data, the MB-SMF shall send a PFCP Session Modification Request message to change the FAR with the Apply-Action set to "MBSU" together with one or more Add MBS Unicast Parameters to instruct the MB-UPF to forward and replicate MBS Session data towards the one or more GTP-U DL tunnels terminating at the NG-RAN(s) and/or PSA UPF(s).

-For an MBS session using unicast transport over N3mb or N19mb, when one or more NG-RAN node(s) and/or PSA UPF(s) provides a downlink GTP-U F-TEID (i.e. IP address and tunnel endpoint identifier) to receive the MBS session data, the MB-SMF shall send a PFCP Session Modification Request or a PFCP Session Establishment Request message to change the FAR with the Apply-Action set to "MBSU" together with one or more Add MBS Unicast Parameters to instruct the MB-UPF to forward and replicate MBS Session data towards the one or more GTP-U DL tunnels terminating at the NG-RAN(s) and/or PSA UPF(s).
+For an MBS session using unicast transport over N3mb or N19mb, when one or more NG-RAN node(s) and/or PSA UPF(s) provides a downlink GTP-U F-TEID (i.e. IP address and tunnel endpoint identifier) to receive the MBS session data, the MB-SMF shall send a PFCP Session Modification Request or a PFCP Session Establishment Request message to change the FAR with the Apply-Action set to "MBSU" together with one or more Add MBS Unicast Parameters (see clause 5.34.2.2.2).